Kiko Casilla: Leeds United

 On 17 January 2019, the 32-year-old Casilla moved abroad for the first time in his career and signed a four-and-a-half-year contract at Leeds United of the English Championship.
 He made his debut nine days later, in a 2–1 win against Rotherham United.

 In September 2019, Casilla was accused of racially abusing Charlton Athletic forward Jonathan Leko in a match between the two teams.
 He was charged by The Football Association but remained available for selection during the investigation.
 On 28 February 2020, he received an eight-game ban and £60,000 fine after being found guilty.

-Casilla played his first game in the Premier League on 16 January 2021, in a 0–1 home loss to Brighton & Hove Albion.
+Casilla played his first game in the Premier League on 16 January 2021, in a 1–0 home loss to Brighton & Hove Albion.
 He was second-choice to young Frenchman Illan Meslier over the season.

-On 12 July 2021, Casilla was loaned to Elche CF for the next Spanish top-division season.
+On 12 July 2021, Casilla was loaned to Elche for the next Spanish top-division season.
 Initially a starter, he eventually lost his place to Edgar Badia.

 Casilla's contract at Leeds was terminated by mutual consent on 31 July 2022.

 Getafe

-On 10 August 2022, Casilla joined Getafe CF on a one-year deal.
+On 10 August 2022, Casilla joined Getafe on a one-year deal.